 In a bone marrow aspiration, your health care provider uses a thin needle to remove a small amount of liquid bone marrow, usually from a spot in the back of your hipbone (pelvis).
 A bone marrow biopsy is often done at the same time.
 This second procedure removes a small piece of bone tissue and the enclosed marrow.

 Why it's done

-Bone marrow biopsy and bone marrow aspiration offer detailed information about the condition of your bone marrow and blood cells.
+A bone marrow exam offers detailed information about the condition of your bone marrow and blood cells.